apache/flink-web/_posts/2020-05-25-flink-on-zeppelin-part2.md

 # Streaming Data Visualization

 With [Zeppelin](https://zeppelin.apache.org/), you can build a real time streaming dashboard without writing any line of javascript/html/css code.

-Overall Zeppelin supports 3 kinds of streaming data analytics:
+Overall, Zeppelin supports 3 kinds of streaming data analytics:

-* Single
+* Single Mode
-* Update
+* Update Mode
-* Append
+* Append Mode

 ### Single Mode
 Single mode is used for cases when the result of a SQL statement is always one row, such as the following example.